CDC: Vacant middle seats cut risk of coronavirus exposure

 Still, questions have lingered about having lots of people sitting near each other on jets, potentially for hours.
 There are competing views about the risks.

-CDC guidelines already recommend against travel for people not vaccinated.
+CDC guidelines already recommend against travel for unvaccinated people.
 Since January, the federal government has mandated mask wearing for everyone on planes.
 And, fearing a post-Easter surge of COVID-19 cases, the CDC’s director recently urged people to “limit travel to essential travel for the time being.”

 Delta’s pandemic-related policy of keeping middle seats clear was a way to distinguish itself from competitors, who had dropped such restrictions months earlier.
 In so doing, there were indications it could charge a premium for its seats.